 Figure 1-14 The Speech Manager and multiple voices

-Any given person has only one voice, but can alter the characteristics of their speech in a number of different ways.
+Any given person has only one voice, but can alter the characteristics of his or her speech in a number of different ways.
 For example, a person can speak slowly or quickly, and with a low or a high pitch.
 Similarly, the Speech Manager provides routines that allow you to modify these and other speech attributes, regardless of which voice is in use.

 To indicate to the Speech Manager which voice or attributes you would like it to use in generating speech, your application must use a speech channel.
 A speech channel is a data structure that the Speech Manager uses when processing text; it can be associated with a particular voice and particular speech attributes.
 Because multiple speech channels can coexist, your application can create several different vocal environments (to simulate a conversation, for example).
 Because a synthesizer can be associated with only one language and region, your application would need to create a separate speech channel to process each language in bilingual or multilingual text.
 (Currently, however, only English-producing synthesizers are available.)